Why use trekking poles?

 There are different materials that you’ll find trekking poles featuring.
 Cork, rubber, and foam are the top three.
 They’re all intended for comfort, but some do better on warmer hikes (cork and foam) and colder hikes (rubber).

 Unlike traditional wooden walking sticks, trekking poles can also be collapsible.
 HOW they collapse is going to vary.
-Some are telescopic feeding into itself, some are foldable which is helpful if you’re familiar with tent poles (and coincidentally can also be used as tent poles for ultralight camping), and some don’t actually fold at all and have a fixed-length which will reduce weight as they have fewer parts.
+Some are telescopic feeding into themselves, some are foldable which is helpful if you’re familiar with tent poles (and coincidentally can also be used as tent poles for ultralight camping), and some don’t actually fold at all and have a fixed length which will reduce weight as they have fewer parts.

 Keeping them in place will also depend on the style you pick up.
 I like the Black Diamond poles with FlickLock adjustments.
 You push out the knob to unlock, adjust and then push down the mechanism.

 There are also push and button lock poles as well.
-It will really just depend how sturdy of a hold you want, and how much extra weight these extra parts add.
-When it comes to long distance each ounce counts.
+It will really just depend on how sturdy of a hold you want, and how much extra weight these extra parts added.
+When it comes to long-distance each ounce counts.

 We start getting a little technical when it comes to hand straps.
 Most straps I’ve seen are either nylon or a type of Neoprene.
 What’s most important is how you USE the straps.
 The correct way to use the hand straps is to insert your hand from the bottom of the loop and grab your handle.
 In doing so you create a nice grip around your wrist as well as extra stability on the handle, and the extra weight off of your wrist will be transferred to the strap.